Solve each nonlinear system of equations. Give all solutions, inc... | Channels for Pearson+

 Textbook Question

 Solve each nonlinear system of equations.
 Give all solutions, including those with nonreal complex components.
-See Examples 1–5. y = x^2 - 2x + 1 x - 3y = -1
+See Examples 1–5. x^2 - y = 0 x + y = 2

 Verified Solution